Searching ...

 University Park in Gainesville Florida

 University Park is the most coveted neighborhood in Gainesville for college students and employees.
-This upscale residential community is on the northern end of the UF campus and near Shands Hospital.
+This upscale residential community is near Shands Hospital and on the northern end of the UF campus.

 The area surrounding the university provides many opportunities for employment and education, as well as casual eateries, bars, and nightclubs.
 Once you make it known you live in UP, you’ll have many friends, as you’re close to the school’s sports stadiums, where parking is a crunch on game day.